Craig Cumming

-Craig Derek Cumming (born 31 August 1975 in Timaru) is a former New Zealand cricketer.
-He played for New Zealand in One Day Internationals and Tests.
+Craig Derek Cumming (born 31 August 1975) is a New Zealand former international cricketer.
+He played 11 Test matches and 13 One Day Internationals for the New Zealand national team.
 He played domestic cricket with Canterbury and Otago.

 Domestic career

-Cumming is a right-handed opening batsman who had played 99 First Class games, 103 "List A" or limited overs games and 9 Twenty20 games at the end of the 2006/2007 season.
-He played for Canterbury early in his career and debuted in First Class and "List A" cricket for them.
-Cumming has played for South Canterbury in the Hawke Cup.
+Cumming, who was born at Timaru, played as a right-handed opening batsman.
+He played for Canterbury early in his career.
+He played for South Canterbury in the Hawke Cup and later moved to play for Otago in senior cricket.

 International career

 Cumming had a largely unsuccessful international test career, playing only 11 tests before being dropped due to lack of batting ability.
 He only made one half-century – a top score of 74 – and failed to reach three figures in any of his test innings.
 On 5 March 2005 against Australia, he was the recipient of what is considered the fastest ever ball bowled in New Zealand, bowled by Brett Lee, in which he clocked 160.8 km/h at Napier as the fastest delivery of the over.